y-sood/kaggle/README.md

 # kaggletitanic
-My various attempts at the Kaggle Titanic challenge.
+Various attempts at the Kaggle Titanic challenge.